Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 There was a lot of space for drugs.

-They ripped all the chairs out of it.
+They ripped all the chairs out of them.

-And they also fitted them with special fuel tanks that meant that they could fly actual long distances.
+And they also fitted them with special fuel tanks that meant that they could fly extra long distances.

-Wow.
-That is a smuggler stream.
-When you hit a smuggler stream plane, I imagine Wonder Woman's invisible plane.
+When you said smuggless dream plane, I imagine Wonder Woman's invisible plane.

 I think one of them may have broken.